Sphynx Cat Care & Health

 You will need:

-• Blanket or towel to swaddle (if your cat objects to nail cleaning/clipping)
+• Blanket or towel to swaddle (if your cat objects to claw cleaning/clipping)

-• Pet nail clippers - mine are sprung and have a guard to help prevent over clipping.
+• Pet nail clippers - mine are sprung and have a curling guard which can be used to help prevent over clipping.

 • Styptic Powder